Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-introduction.md

 There are a lot of ways to get in the door as a junior developer, but the most effective strategies typically involve networking.

-When possible, candidates should take advantage of opportunities to meet with engineers, managers and recruiters either in person or electronically.
+When possible, candidates should take advantage of opportunities to meet with engineers, managers, and recruiters, either in person or electronically.
 Online applications turned into hiring systems are much easier to ignore than a human being with a connection to the team or company.

 ### Phone Screen

-A phone screen, despite the name might be either on the phone or via an online platform such as Skype or Google Hangout.
-Candidates will likely initially talk to a recruiter, but the call may involve a hiring manager.
-Candidates may or may not be asked technical questions, but the goal of a phone screen is generally to narrow down the list of candidates for on site interviews.
-Generally the discussion centers on work experience, projects worked on and how the candidate's interests align with the company and team applied for.
+Despite the name, a phone screen can be either on the phone or via an online platform, such as Skype or Google Hangout.
+Candidates will likely talk to a recruiter initially, but the call may involve a hiring manager.

+Candidates may or may not be asked technical questions, but the goal of a phone screen is to narrow down the list of candidates for onsite interviews.
+Generally, the discussion centers on work experience, projects worked on, and how the candidate's interests align with the company and team applied for.

-Before a phone screen it is a good idea to:
+Before a phone screen, it is a good idea to:

 - Review the job listing and take notes
 - Review the resume as the interviewer will likely ask about work experience